top-dev-mania/k8-proxy-documentation/docs/dashboards/websites/deployment-notes.md

 - For owasp: cse.google.com.glasswall-icap.com - 34.247.160.95 and google.com.glasswall-icap.com - 34.247.160.95

 ### Other notes:
-*Flavour A for Proxy & ICAP from Flavour E SOW v0.3 (October 28th)
+*Flavor A for Proxy & ICAP from Flavor E SOW v0.3 (October 28th)